Our insider’s guide to the proper Thanksgiving golf outing

 Where should we play?

-This ain't the time to travel, pal.
-You may know of a charming joint an hour off the beaten path, but save that for a lazy summer weekend.
+This ain't the time to embrace your inner Magellan.
+You might know of a charming joint an hour off the beaten path, but save that for a lazy summer weekend.
 Same goes with your town's most challenging test of golf.
-Stick to something local that won't throw curveballs to the higher handicappers in your group.
+Stick to something local that won't throw curveballs to the higher handicappers.

 Even for my sister’s new boyfriend, who everyone thinks is kind of a dolt?